hanshuting/manual-multisession-alignment/README.md

 - Load template: choose a .mat file that contains image templates.
 Templates have to be stored in a cell array named 'template'; each cell has the template (2d matrix) from a separate day/session.
   Templates can be viewed by scrolling the middle wheel of the mouse.
 - Load spatial component: choose a .mat file that contains pre-defined spatial components for each day.
 Spatial components have to be stored in a cell array (1 x template number) named 'ROI_mask'.
 Each cell has two fields: ROI_mask{n}.cont is a number_of_neuron x 1 cell array, containing contour points for each active cell region; ROI_mask{n}.cent is a number_of_neuron x 2 matrix, containing centroids of neurons.
 This is not required for manually tracking neurons, but it's required for ROI-based registration.
-- Add on Frame (keyboard shortcut: a): when clicked/pressed a, you can click anywhere on the current template and create/edit the location of current ROI (new ROIs must be added first from the right panel).
+- Add on Frame (keyboard shortcut: a; press once, not hold): when clicked/pressed a, you can click anywhere on the current template and create/edit the location of current ROI (new ROIs must be added first from the right panel).
-- Delete on Frame (keyboard shortcut: d): when clicked/pressed d, you can delete the location of the current ROI on this frame.
+- Delete on Frame (keyboard shortcut: d; press once, not hold): when clicked/pressed d, you can delete the location of the current ROI on this frame.
+* When a new ROI is added, the first time keyboard shortcut won't work.
+You'll have to press 'a' and click (nothing will happen), and press 'a' and click again to add a ROI on frame (this time it will work).

 ROI panel:
 - Add ROI: add new ROI to the listbox